rohit06nitbpl/genomics/README.md

 # Genomics

+# Modular Distributed TensorFlow Framework

 # Extract Transform Load Pipeline
 1. Extract: Read using local file system (HDD or SSD) or remote file system (GCS or HDFS)
 2. Transform: Effectively utilize CPU cores to parse and perform pre processing, batching
 3. Load: Heavy lifting of computation on many GPUS or TPUs locally or across cluster

 # Feeding Data to Graph
-1. Initialize Tensors with input data into the Graph: Bloat Graph size, Used for trivial problem and on single GPU, Very inefficient to duplicate Graph on multiple device
+1. Initialize Tensors with input data into the Graph: Bloat Graph size, Used for trivial problem and on single GPU, Very inefficient to duplicate Graph on multiple devices
-2. Feed data into Graph using dictionary: Huge memory utilization, and also huge disk requirement for large preprocessed data
+2. Feed data into Graph using dictionary: Huge memory utilization, and also huge disk requirement for huge preprocessed data
-3. Input pipeline using Queue: Queue Runner are implemented in pyhton, Efficients but can not saturate current generation multiple GPUs
+3. Input pipeline using Queue: Queue Runner are implemented in python, Efficient but can not saturate current generation multiple GPUs
-4. Input pipeline using tf.Data API: Implemented using C++, parallelize I/O, transform and load steps using background threads
+4. Input pipeline using tf.Data() API: Implemented using C++, parallelize I/O, transform and load steps using background threads, Recommended

 # Variable Distribution in Multi GPU and Distributed Model
 1. Parameter Servers: Parameters are pinned to parameter server, and they are implicitly copied to worker, gradient is computed at worker and aggregated at parameter server